raphnet/swpxlt/README.md

 input_file must be a 8-bit color PNG file.
 ```

-The append palette data (-p) option adds a copy of the palette after the image bytes in the output.
+The append palette data (-p) option adds a color count and copy of the palette after the image bytes.
+The
-This is a word containing the number of palette entries followed by the an array of RGB triplets in the 6 bit VGA format, ready to be copied to the color registers.
+count is a word, and it is followed by a number of RGB triplets in the 6 bit VGA format, ready to be copied to the color registers.

+Example:
+`
+./png2vga vga256.png vga256.bin -p
+`

+See examples/showvga.asm for simple example which loads a full screen image with palette.

 ### plasmagen